Breaking News – A young child in Allegheny County, Pennsylvania with underlying medical conditions died of COVID-19. (see below)

 It’s important to note that some these recent COVID-19 deaths in children are still being investigated, but according to reports they include:

-- a teenager in California who did not have any preexisting conditions
+- a teenager in California who did not have any preexisting conditions (being investigated by the CDC to see if from COVID-19)

 - a young child (under age 5 years) with underlying health conditions in Hamilton County, Tennessee